chanhi2000/ELEN130/lab/lab01.md

 ```

 __(4)__: Use the two `m`files to do the following.
 - Reproduce the plots from part 2, step 1 above.
 How many statements do you need to type in the interactive mode?
-If you get error messages on the screen from either m-file, edit the m- file to correct the error and then run it again.
+If you get error messages on the screen from either `m`-file, edit the `m`-file to correct the error and then run it again.
-- After you have successfully reproduced the results from step 1, use the two m-files to make plots of the signals specified below.
+- After you have successfully reproduced the results from step 1, use the two `m`-files to make plots of the signals specified below.
 In each case answer the following questions:
 	- What is the sampling interval?
 	- What is the sampling frequency?
 	- How many samples are there per cycle of the input signal?